tanjieling0/tp/docs/DeveloperGuide.md

 ### Save state feature

-The save state feature is implemented using the `StateStorage` component.
-The `StateStorage` component is responsible for saving the state of the command box.
+The save state feature is implemented using the `StateStorage`.`StateStorage` is responsible for saving the state of the command box.
 The state is saved in a file called `state.txt` in the data folder.
 The state is updated at each change in the input.
 Additionally, it implements the following operations:

 * `StateStorage#writeState(String state)` — Saves the current state of the command box into file.
 * `StateStorage#loadState()` — Reads the saved state of the command box from the file and returns the string.